nextnanopy/nextnanopy/README.md

 ## History of changes

+### Version 0.1.13 (Jun 13th, 2022)
+* Default .dat loader of nextnanopy.DataFile was changed.
+Before x,y,z and position were coordinates, anything else recognized as variables.
+Now first column of the '.dat' file is recognized as coordinate, all other columns are variables.
+* Demo: parser of the whole input file for nextnano++.
+Raise error if file contains incorrect number and order of parentheses '{}'

 ### Version 0.1.12 (Mar 14th, 2022)
 * added support of input variables for nextnanoNEGF.
 Note: after save all non-xml data (i.e. comments) is not preserved.